Tupolev Tu-154: Development

 The Tu-154 was developed to meet Aeroflot's requirement to replace the jet-powered Tu-104 and the Antonov An-10 and Ilyushin Il-18 turboprops.
 The requirements called for either a payload capacity of 16–18 t with a range of 2850–4000 km while cruising at 900 km/h, or a payload of 5.8 t with a range of 5800–7000 km while cruising at 850 km/h.
 A take-off distance of 2600 m at maximum takeoff weight was also stipulated as a requirement.
-Conceptually similar to the British Hawker Siddeley Trident, which first flew in 1962, and the American Boeing 727, which first flew in 1963, the medium-range Tu-154 was marketed by Tupolev at the same time as Ilyushin was marketing the long-range Ilyushin Il-62.
+Conceptually similar to the British Hawker Siddeley Trident, which first flew in 1962, and the American Boeing 727, which first flew in 1963, the medium-range Tu-154 was marketed by Tupolev at the same time as Ilyushin was marketing its long-range Ilyushin Il-62.
 The Soviet Ministry of Aircraft Industry chose the Tu-154, as it incorporated the latest in Soviet aircraft design and best met Aeroflot's anticipated requirements for the 1970s and 1980s.

 The first project chief was Sergey Yeger; in 1964, Dmitryi S. Markov assumed that position.
 In 1975, the project lead role was turned over to Aleksandr S. Shengardt.

 The Tu-154 first flew on 4 October 1968.
 The first deliveries to Aeroflot were in 1970 with freight (mail) services beginning in May 1971 and passenger services in February 1972.
 Limited production of the 154M model was still occurring as of January 2009, despite previous announcements of the end of production in 2006.
-1025 Tu-154s have been built, 214 of which were still in service as of 14 December 2009.
-The last serial Tu-154 was delivered to the Russian Defense Ministry on 19 February 2013 from the Aviakor factory, equipped with upgraded avionics, a VIP interior and a communications suite.
-The factory has four unfinished airframes in its inventory which can be completed if new orders are received.
+In total, 1025 Tu-154s have been built, 214 of which were still in service as of 14 December 2009.
+The last serial Tu-154 was delivered to the Russian Defense Ministry on 19 February 2013 from the Aviakor factory, equipped with upgraded avionics, a VIP interior, and a communications suite.
+The factory has four unfinished airframes in its inventory, which can be completed if new orders are received.

 Design

 The Tu-154 is powered by three rear-mounted, low-bypass turbofan engines arranged similarly to those of the Boeing 727, but it is slightly larger than its American counterpart.
 Both the 727 and the Tu-154 use an S-duct for the middle (number-two) engine.
-The original model was equipped with Kuznetsov NK-8-2 engines, which were replaced with Soloviev D-30KU-154 in the Tu-154M.
+The original model was equipped with Kuznetsov NK-8-2 engines, which were replaced with Soloviev D-30KU-154s in the Tu-154M.
 All Tu-154 aircraft models have a relatively high thrust-to-weight ratio, giving the type excellent performance, though at the expense of lower fuel efficiency.
 This became an important factor in later decades as fuel costs grew.

 The cockpit is fitted with conventional dual yoke control columns.
 Flight control surfaces are hydraulically operated.